 If you've ever thought about adding craft classes to your business mix but wondered how to teach your craft in person, this five part series is for you!

 Teaching your craft in person can be a fabulous addition to your business.
 It can add a new stream of revenue, bring in a different type of customer, allow you to develop new skills, draw attention to your own finished work, and provide opportunities to network and build your reputation as an expert in your craft.

 My own background includes years of teaching.
 I have an education degree, and I started out my career as a teacher.
 I've taught everything from piano lessons to algebra - career planning to jewelry making.

 Let me tell you, this course is fabulous.
 The instructor, Gwen Bortner is a fun, likable person.
 She's a great teacher who really knows her stuff.
 Gwen's course inspired me to share my own tips and experience around teaching.

 You'll need to take some time to think through the way that will work best for you, your community, and the skills you have to teach.
 You may end up experimenting with a few different approaches until you find what works best for your particular set of circumstances.

 Before you dive in and start looking for students, you'll need to do a little planning.

 This series of articles will take you through that planning.
 Here are links to each article:

 I've taught long enough that I know a good teacher when I see one, and Gwen is fantastic.
-She's a likeable instructor, and you can tell she's been there and done that.
+She's a likable instructor, and you can tell she's been there and done that.
 I've spent years teaching and helping people market themselves, and I still learned a lot from Gwen's class.

 Her class is full of the kind of information you only get from experience.
 It includes invaluable worksheets and advice including: